Frederik-D-Weber/zmax_edf_merge_converter/README.md

                         to search for.
 Use the pipe to separate different search/match strings, e.g.
                         --zipfile_match_string="this|that" will search for
-                        "this" and then for "that" --zipfile_nonmatch_string ZIPFILE_NONMATCH_STRING
+                        "this" and then for "that".
+If parent_dir_paths contains direct paths to .zip files this does not apply.
+  --zipfile_nonmatch_string ZIPFILE_NONMATCH_STRING
                         An optional string to NOT match (i.e. exclude or filter out) after all the zipfile_match_string zip files have been found.
 Use the pipe to separate different search/match strings, e.g.
                         --zipfile_nonmatch_string="this|that" will search for
+                        "this" and then for "that".
+If parent_dir_paths contains direct paths to .zip files this does not apply.
-                        "this" and then for "that" --zmax_ppgparser      Switch to indicate if ZMax PPGParser.exe is used to reparse some heart rate related channels. you also need to specify zmax_ppgparser_exe_path if it is not
+  --zmax_ppgparser      Switch to indicate if ZMax PPGParser.exe is used to
+                        reparse some heart rate related channels. you also need to specify zmax_ppgparser_exe_path if it is not